ASEAN and Australia

 - $74.2 million

-Australia’s development cooperation with ASEAN supports a range of areas.
-This includes COVID-19 response and recovery, combatting human trafficking, enhancing economic integration, implementation of RCEP and AANZFTA, and reducing the risk of future pandemics.
+Australia's development cooperation with ASEAN supports a range of areas.
+This includes combatting human trafficking, enhancing economic integration, implementation of RCEP and AANZFTA, and reducing the risk of future pandemics.

-We support ASEAN’s work on energy transition and decarbonisation, connectivity, smart cities, food security, and safe and fair migration.
-Australia is also helping ASEAN take forward its women, peace and security agenda, and strengthening digital trade standards in ASEAN.
+We support ASEAN's work on energy transition and decarbonisation, connectivity, sustainable urbanisation, food security, and safe and fair migration.
+Australia is also helping ASEAN take forward its Women, Peace and Security agenda, and strengthening digital trade standards in ASEAN.

-Australia provides development assistance to some countries in Southeast Asia, and to ASEAN.
-Details of progress in implementing individual COVID-19 Response Plans are available on the Development Program Progress Reports page.
+Australia provides bilateral development assistance to some countries in Southeast Asia.
+Details are available on the Development Program Progress Reports page.

 Australia's people and institutional connections with Southeast Asia are enhanced by the Australia-ASEAN Council.
 The council strengthens Australia's engagement with the region through advocacy, support for business, education and cultural initiatives.